Metpro is a unique program designed to help beginning journalists launch careers and boost diversity in Tribune

 - A thorough understanding of public records and research tools.

 - An opportunity to prepare stories for the Web and build digital skills.

-Now you can apply directly to the Tribune Publishing newsroom of your choice.
+You can apply directly to the newsroom of your choice.
 If you are curious, creative and motivated, if you want to watch history as it unfolds and have a strong desire to be a part of one of our newsrooms, then come join the Metpro graduates who have found success.

 How to Apply

-Download the application form, the evaluation form (you will need evaluations from three references) and the writing test.
-All forms will be available Nov.
-1. Please make sure your application packet is complete.
+Download the application form, the evaluation form and the writing test.
+(You will need evaluations from three references, and they can be emailed directly.)
+Please make sure your application packet is complete.
 A checklist is included in the application form.
 Mail your packet directly to the newsroom of your choice; we do not accept applications by email.
 You may apply to both.
 Please note that the Los Angeles Times also welcomes applications from copy editors, page designers, photographers/visual journalists and interactive graphics/data journalists.
-Visual journalists should complete the required forms and submit a portfolio with a minimum of 20 single images and three complete photo stories or multimedia presentations on a DVD, flash drive or through a link to a personal website.
+Visual journalists should complete the required forms, including the writing test, and submit a portfolio with a minimum of 20 single images and three complete photo stories or multimedia presentations on a DVD, flash drive or through a link to a personal website.
 Copy editing finalists will be asked to take an additional skills test.

 435 N. Michigan Ave.
 Chicago, IL 60611